Value of information in networked control systems subject to delay: PRELIMINARIES

-Each subsystem $i$ is closed through a shared communication network.
-We let each subsystem be equipped with a scheduler (event trigger), to determine whether to allow the state $x_{k}^i$ to be published onto the communication network (see Fig.~\ref{fig:system architecture}).
-In practice, the communication network may induce time delay, which implies a mismatch between the output of the scheduler and the input of the controller.
-Consequently, we assume that the data transmission is subject to a $\tau^{i}$-step delay induced by network.
-The transmission decision variable $\delta_{k}^{i}$ of the scheduler takes value from $\{0, 1\}$, and is given by
+The control system is equipped with a scheduler (event-trigger), to determine whether allows the state $x_{k} $ to be transmitted via the communication network at each time instant $k$.
+See Fig.~\ref{fig:system architecture} for a graphical illustration.
+The transmission triggering variable $\delta_{k}$ of the scheduler takes value from $\{0, 1\}$, and is given by

-with $\IC_{k}^{i,e}$ and $ \gamma^{i}(\cdot)$ denoting the information set for the event trigger and the triggering policy of the $i$-th subsystem, respectively.
-Besides, the average transmission constraints will be detailed in the optimization problem statement.